Pylons/pylonsrtd/index.rst

 FAQ
 ---

+For Pylons users coming from Pylons 1, the change to a new core package might raise some questions regarding how to proceed, what it means for existing Pylons application, and more.

+Likewise for users of repoze.bfg (the older name for Pyramid), some questions need to be answered.

 .. toctree::

    faq/pylonsproject
    faq/pyramid

-For Pylons users coming from Pylons 1, the change to a new core package might raise some questions regarding how to proceed, what it means for existing Pylons application, and more.

 .. _pyramid: /pyramid/dev/